-For over four years, Christina worked as an Equal Employment Opportunity (EEO) Specialist with the United States Patent and Trademark Office, where she counseled over 100 EEO complaints filed by current and former USPTO employees and external job applicants alleging discrimination/retaliation in violation of various federal anti-discrimination laws, including under Title VII, the Rehabilitation Act, the ADA Amendments Act (ADAAA), the Pregnancy Discrimination Act (PDA), the Equal Pay Act (EPA), and the Age Discrimination Employment Act (ADEA).
-Christina has extensive experience with handling reasonable accommodation requests filed by employees with the USPTO, and conducting workplace investigations for government agencies.
-While in law school, Christina was a judicial extern for the Honorable Justices Martin Jenkins and Maria Rivera with the California Courts of Appeal, First District, she received an award from the ABA for her excellence in the study of Labor and Employment Law, and she was a staff member on the USF Law Review.
+For over four years, Ms. Brogden worked as an Equal Employment Opportunity (EEO) Specialist with the United States Patent and Trademark Office, where she counseled over 100 EEO complaints filed by current and former USPTO employees and external job applicants alleging discrimination/retaliation in violation of various federal anti-discrimination laws, including under Title VII, the Rehabilitation Act, the ADA Amendments Act (ADAAA), the Pregnancy Discrimination Act (PDA), the Equal Pay Act (EPA), and the Age Discrimination Employment Act (ADEA).
+She has extensive experience with handling reasonable accommodation requests filed by employees with the USPTO, and conducting workplace investigations for government agencies.
+While in law school, Ms. Brogden was a judicial extern for the Honorable Justices Martin Jenkins and Maria Rivera with the California Courts of Appeal, First District, she received an award from the ABA for her excellence in the study of Labor and Employment Law, and she was a staff member on the USF Law Review.

-Christina is a member of the Employment and Litigation Sections of the State Bar Association of California
+Ms. Brogden is a member of the Employment and Litigation Sections of the State Bar Association of California

 - U.S. District Court